enkidevs/curriculum/javascript/node/code-style-recommendations/styling-brackets.md

 ---
 ## Content

 The style of the code shouldn't influence its performance in any way.
-The guidelines for what is the "right" style differ from team to team and are primarily subjective.
-Commonly, developers would disagree on using `camelCase` versus `kebab_case` naming conventions, tabs versus spaces, or various positions of braces or brackets.
+The guidelines for what is the "right" style are primarily subjective.
+Commonly, developers would disagree on using `camelCase` versus `kebab_case` naming conventions, tabs versus spaces, or different positions of braces.

 However, in the land of JavaScript, the location of brackets sometimes isn't up for debate.
 Let's take a look at an example: